-In this article, I will talk about tools and skills that have helped me in improving my academic writing.
+In this article, I will talk about some of the tools and skills that have helped me in improving my academic writing.
 This article is a non-comprehensive exposition of the most important academic writing tools and skills that you should have in your academic writing arsenal.
 I am not a language expert.
-I am maybe the opposite but I write articles based on my own experience: what did work for me and what did not work.
+I have never claimed to be one.
+I am maybe the opposite but I write articles based on my own experience: what actually worked for me and what did not work.

 Academic Writing Language Tips